MatanLeybo/Electrical-chain-store-Database-in-mySQL/README.md

 # Electrical-chain-store-Database-in-mySQL

-This project encompasses a comprehensive database model developed in MySQL, showcasing example queries, a database schema, an Entity-Relationship Diagram (ERD) and the logical model (ER) it's based on.
+This project encompasses a comprehensive database model developed in MySQL, showcasing example queries, an Entity-Relationship Diagram (ERD) and the logical model (ER) it's based on.

 ## Tables